branch-slalom/azure-start/start001/README.md

 1. Extend the ARM Template
     a) Add application settings to the Azure App Service using the ARM template
+    b) Tag the App Service and the Web App with tags to label the resources with the:
+        * Office / Build Center
+        * Practice Area
+        * Project Code
-    b) Complete the ARM template output to display the deployed Azure App Service Url
+    c) Complete the ARM template output to display the deployed Azure App Service Url

 2. Redeploy the ARM Template
 	i) Redeploy the template from the Portal in the 'Custom Deployment' blade